 Lisbon travel tips

 First, remember you are absolutely not in Spain.
 Portuguese is also a very different language from Spanish.
-Avoid using Spanish as this won’t earn you any brownie points.
-English is widely spoken and is by far the preferred language to use.
+Avoid using Spanish, as this won’t earn you any brownie points.
+It’s one of the major cities in Portugal, so English is widely spoken and is by far the preferred language to use unless you can speak Portuguese.

 If a restaurant places bread, olives, or other side items on your table, know that these aren’t free tapas.
-If you touch them you have to pay for them.
-They’re usually pricey!
-This isn’t a scam or anything, it’s just how this works in Portugal.
+If you touch them, you have to pay for them… and they’re usually pricey!
+This isn’t a scam or anything; it’s just how this works in many restaurants in Portugal.

-Some tourists are shocked to find drug dealers on Praça do Comércio or Rossio Square.
+Some tourists are shocked to find drug dealers in Praça do Comércio or Rossio Square.
 Most of these guys are actually scammers targeting tourists.
 They’re annoying but harmless; simply say no thanks or ignore them, and they’ll go away.
-Speak to them only if you’re in dire need of baking powder or oregano.
+Speak to them only if you’re in desperate need of some baking powder or oregano (which is what they’re actually selling).

-Either use ride-hailing apps like Uber or Bolt or know the true cost of taxis.
-Some taxi drivers do unfortunately scam clueless tourists into overpaying.
-When my Dutch family visited recently, they paid 30 Euro for a taxi from the airport that should have cost 7 Euro.
+Either use ride-hailing apps (Uber and Bolt are the most-used) or know the true cost of taxis.
+Unfortunately, some taxi drivers scam clueless tourists into overpaying.
+When my Dutch family visited recently, they paid 30 euros ($32) for a taxi from the airport that should have cost 7 euros ($7,5).
 If you’re used to northern European prices, some prices in Lisbon can be surprisingly low.

 What to see & do in Lisbon